Steps to a Teaching Career

 Teacher education courses require many hours of classroom observation, service learning, and clinical experiences in public and private schools.
 Students who enter into these schools to complete requirements for the UW-Platteville teacher education program must provide proof of a current satisfactory criminal background check.
 Typically this is first ordered during TCHG 1230 Intro to Education or HHP 2320 Intro to PE and Health.
 Background checks are good for two years.
 The cost for an initial background check using Certified Background is $42 and $19 thereafter.
 Please see the instructions on how to order.

-1. ACT Composite score of 23 with minimum score of 20 on English, Math, and Reading
+• ACT Test: Composite score of at least 23 with minimum sub-scores of 20 on English, 20 on Mathematics, and 20 on Reading

-Transfer students should complete the PPST either prior to attending or by the end of the first semester if the ACT/SAT/GRE scores do not apply.
+Transfer students should complete the Praxis CORE either prior to attending or by the end of the first semester if the ACT/SAT/GRE scores do not apply.

-The School of Education offers free tutoring to help sharpen students' skills to pass the PPST and study materials are available in the Instructional Materials Lab (IML) on the third floor of the Karrmann Library.
-Students must pass the PPST in reading, writing, and mathematics or have adequate scores in the ACT, SAT, or GRE before being admitted into the School of Education.
+The School of Education offers free tutoring to help sharpen students' skills to pass the Praxis CORE and study materials are available in the Instructional Materials Lab (IML) on the third floor of the Karrmann Library.
+Students must pass the Praxis CORE in reading, writing, and mathematics or have adequate scores in the ACT, SAT, or GRE in order to be admitted into the School of Education.

 Target SoE Admission Date

-The School of Education prefers that all students be admitted to the SoE by the end of their sophomore year.
+The School of Education recommends that all students be admitted to the SoE by the end of their sophomore year.

 Transfer students should apply for admission to the SoE during their first semester on campus, but they will not be eligible for admission until they have earned at least 15 credits at UW-Platteville and have completed the other admission requirements.